Mechanical Engineering

 MECH 485.
 Advanced Engineering Problems. .25-1 Credits.

-Offered Either Fall or Spring; Lecture hours:Varies,Other:4; Repeatable
+Offered Either Fall or Spring,Topics course; Lecture hours:Varies,Other:4; Repeatable

 An investigation under the direction of a faculty member.
 Senior-level topics not covered in other courses may be studied in this course.
-Prerequisites: Senior standing in mechanical engineering and permission of the instructor.
+Senior and 4th year of 5-year engineer only.
+Mechanical engineering major only.
+Prerequisite: permission of the instructor.

 MECH 488.
 Advanced Topics in Mechanical Engineering. .5-1 Credits.